About me

 I graduated from the University of Pittsburgh in December 2018 with a degree in computer science and minors in bioengineering and chemistry.
 There I did research with Ipsita Banerjee (2016), Dennis Kostka (2018), and at the Advanced Data Management Technologies Laboratory supervised by Alexandros Labrinidis (2018-2019).
 I also participated in iGEM (2016-2017) as a student leader and then a student advisor the following year.
 Along with my academic work, I've held two internships with Bayer Crop Science as a Genotyping Development Scientist Intern (2018) and as a Data Engineering Intern (2019).

-When I'm not working you can find me climbing, hiking, baking, or playing DnD.
+When I'm not working you can find me climbing, running, baking, or playing DnD.
 But probably not all at once.